taskbadger/taskbadger-docs/docs/index.md

 ## Setup

-In order to use the API you will need the follwing details:
+In order to use the API you will need the following details:

 * Organization slug
     * You can get this by going to 'My Organization'